AnnaLindeberg/LeastCommonAncestor-relevant/README.md

 If you use this program in your project or code from it, please consider citing:

-#### Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints,  A. Lindeberg, M. Hellmuth, arXiv:2411.00708, 2024
+#### Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints,  A. Lindeberg and M. Hellmuth, arXiv:2411.00708, 2024

 Please report any bugs and questions in the [Issues](https://github.com/AnnaLindeberg/LeastCommonAncestor-relevant/issues) section.